zacharyabolton/capstonetest/dev_diary.md

 	Greatly improved UI IMHO.
 What i've learned: keep things simple for two reasons.
 One: it's better UI.
 Two: why waste time when you might need to scrap it later.

 	I have hooked up the list template to the events db.
 Next I need to find a way to select by department...

+06-29-17

+	Skipped entries for several days.
+Got the list view started but faceing some challenges parsing dates, particularly how to Query MongoDB with MM & YY.